 Strengths and Limitations

-This is the first study to report the prevalence of cancer patients amongst inpatients undergoing de novo CIED implantation, and provides important insights into their outcomes, stratified by timing of cancer diagnosis (historical vs. current), type of current cancer, cancer stage (with or without metastasis) and CIED subtype in a nationwide cohort.
+This is the first study to report the prevalence of cancer patients amongst inpatients undergoing de novo CIED implantation, and provides important insights into their outcomes, stratified by timing of cancer diagnosis (historical vs. current), type of current cancer, and CIED subtype in a nationwide cohort.
 However, there are several limitations to the current study.
 First, the administrative nature of the NIS database is susceptible to coding errors, although the use of ICD-9 codes for cardiovascular outcomes research has been previously validated, including studies that examined CIED related complications.
 21 Second, the NIS dataset does not provide information on laboratory values pharmacotherapy, including chemotherapy medications, which may have an impact on outcomes.
 NIS data also does not include the indication for the CIED (e.g. type of arrhythmia and primary vs. secondary prevention in CRT-D and ICD procedures), type of device (e.g. VVI or DDD), operator experience or procedure time.
 Therefore, we were unable to adjust for differences in these confounders between the study groups.
 Third, the NIS only reports in-hospital outcomes, so the present findings may not be applicable to longer term outcomes.
 While the majority of CIED-related complications arise in the peri-procedural phase, further complications can arise in cancer patients such as device malfunctioning in those requiring ongoing radiotherapy, as well as venous stenosis or thrombosis.
 22 23 24 Fourth, although the present study informs us of procedural outcomes in patients with cancer from a national perspective, they may not necessarily be generalisable to the entire cancer population since there may be an element of selection bias where patients with a very poor prognosis may not be offered a CIED or are only offered a PPM.
 Nevertheless, we believe that this reflects real-world practice.
 Finally, as with most observational studies, there is an inherent risk of residual confoundments and, therefore, associations described do not necessarily infer causality.

 Conclusion